John 8:31 Then said JESUS…

 John 8:32 And ye shall know the truth, and the truth shall make you free.

-In this Bible, you will find words that are italicized, and these words are the only words that have been changed based on the facts being stated in this introduction.
+In this Bible, you will find words that are italicized, and these words are the only words that have been changed based on the facts as stated in this introduction.
 The rest of the words are the exact words of the King James Version of the Bible.
-You can either go to James Strong’s Concordance of the Bible and look up the italicized words in this Bible to know for yourself the Divine accuracy of the changes or go to my book “Misunderstood Verses of the Bible” in which I go into greater detail in validating why the changes were made.
+You can either go to James Strong’s Concordance of the Bible and look up the italicized words in this Bible to know for yourself the Divine accuracy of the changes, or go to my book “Misunderstood Verses of the Bible”, in which I go into greater detail in validating why the changes were made.
 In this introduction, there are several truths that are applied throughout this Bible with a few supporting examples.

 I have been studying the Bible since the age of seven.
 Since the age of 23, I have studied every verse several times, from Genesis to Revelation, from concordances that show the fuller meaning of each word in the original languages of the Bible.
 Of all the concordances in the world, I am absolutely influenced to believe the James Strong’s Exhaustive Concordance of the Bible is the most accurate.
 Dr. James Strong (1822-1894) thoroughly gives the full meaning of the original languages of the Bible, which are Hebrew, Chaldee, Greek, and Aramaic.
 By doing research, you will find that the Strong’s Concordance of the King James Bible (KJV) was constructed under the direction of Dr. James Strong, along with the effort of more than a hundred colleagues, and first published in 1890.
 Dr. James Strong was both Acting President and Professor of Biblical Literature at Troy University, New York.
 In 1868, he became Professor of Exegetical Theology at Drew Theological Seminary.

 The Strong’s Concordance is an exhaustive cross-reference of every word in the KJV back to the word in the original text.
-Strong’s notes provide an independent check against translations, and offers an opportunity for greater and more technically accurate understanding of the text.
+Strong’s notes provide an independent check against translations, and offers an opportunity for a greater and more technically accurate understanding of the text.
 It has become the most widely used concordance for the King James Bible.

 From my research and reading Dr. James Strong’s books, he was born again and filled with the Holy Spirit with the evidence of speaking in tongues.
 I am convinced that the Strong’s Concordance of the original languages of the Bible is the most accurate translation of the Bible.
 The changes I made to the King James Version of the Bible are not just my opinion of study and research since 1974, but it is also the opinion of theologian James Strong and more than 100 other theologians that compiled the Strong’s Concordance of the whole Bible.

-The only way we can know God or His Love is by His Word.
+The only way we can know God, or His Love, is by His Word.
 I have examined every verse in the Bible that would be a hindrance to people of knowing that God is ONLY unconditional love, all the time.
 You will find the italicized words in this Bible are words that I have changed to validate that God is ONLY unconditional love.
 The rest of the words in this Bible are taken directly from the King James Version of the Bible.
 If you look in the Strong’s Concordance for each italicized word, you will see the fuller meaning of that word and can see the correct translation within the full meaning of that word in the original languages of the Bible.

 You will find in the original languages of the Bible, as well as in the English language, that there are words that are their own opposites.
-An example would be the word against.
+An example would be the word “against“.
 It can mean that someone does not like you or it can mean that someone really loves you and they press up against you.
-You will find this truth as you read this Bible.
-There are times in the original King James Bible where it reads that God is against something or someone, however, by reading the fuller meaning of this word in Strong’s Concordance, the more accurate translation is that He is among or concerning them.
+You will find this truth as you read the Bible.
+There are times in the original King James Bible where it reads that God is against something or someone; however, by reading the fuller meaning of this word in Strong’s Concordance, the more accurate translation is that He is among or concerning them.

 You will also find that the most prominent word for Lord in the Bible is the Hebrew word Jehovah, which is h3068 in the Strong’s Concordance.
 Jehovah is used approximately 5,523 times in the Old Testament.
 Most of the time, the word Jehovah is used in reference to Almighty God.
 However, this same word, jehovah is clearly rendered approximately 255 times as lord in reference to satan.
 There are several other times that it is rendered in reference to unconditional evil being attributed to satan.
 So, there is a clear understanding that the lower case “l” can be in reference to satan.
 I render the word as satan when unconditional evil is being demonstrated.